MPA Degree vs. CPM Designation for Government Workers

 One of the common ways public servants advance their careers is to pursue graduate degrees or professional certifications.
-While some career paths lend themselves to specific degrees or certifications.
-For instance, a master of public health would be beneficial for someone seeking senior positions in health policy.
+Some career paths lend themselves to specific degrees or certifications.
+For instance, a master of public health (MPH) degree would be beneficial for someone seeking a senior position in health policy.

-For those who do not have a specific degree or certification that will help them advance their careers, the degree and certified public manager designation are achievements that can benefit just about any public employee looking rise through the ranks.
+For those who do not yet have a specific degree or certification that will help them advance their careers, earning a certified public manager (CPM) designation or an MPA degree are achievements that can benefit just about any public employee looking to rise through the ranks.

 Like MPA programs, CPM programs take two to three years to complete; however, the time commitment within those few years is significantly less.
 Participants meet a day or two per month.
 Government organizations typically allow staff to use work time to attend such training because the content employees learn can be applied directly to their jobs.
 While applying material right away may seem like an ancillary benefit, it is really a primary benefit.
 Participants can show their managers immediately how the program is impacting their work performance and improving their management skills.